Avoid the Dealership Game

 I have had the Chevy Tahoe for 13 years.
 It is now early 2014, and it still runs great and is very reliable.
 In fact, I have never owned a vehicle for this length of time, but I don't want car payments and am serious about service and maintenance.

-Knowing some of the strategies that are designed to cause time delays and increase your payments can save you money before you sign on the dotted line.
-Make sure that you got what you bargained for before you leave the dealership, and don't pay a penny more.
+Knowing some of the salesmen tactics before you visit a dealership can save you time and money.
+Make sure that you got exactly what you bargained for before you leave the dealership, and don't pay a penny more.